icip-cas/SSO/README.md

 ## (To be completed, before 11/20)
 We will provide other details, such as installation instructions, usage, and more in the near future.
 Including:
 - **Code**: Implementation of the Self-Steering Optimization algorithm.
+- **Augment pipline**: Implementation of the Augment pipline of the Self-Steering Optimization, including a principle-generator, a query-augment, and a preference-fiter.
 - **Data**: Part of processed datasets used for training and evaluation.
 - **Scripts**: Scripts for running experiments and evaluations.